brabect1/sta_basics_course/doc/sta_basics_course.rst

    Generic structure of digital circuits.

-The higher level of abstraction increases design efficiency that is needed for large scale digital circuits.
+The higher level of abstraction increases engineers' productivity that is needed for large scale digital circuits.
 Few examples of the abstraction in use:

 - Binary logic: Thinking in 0s, 1s and occasionally High-Z and unknowns (Xs) simplifies